 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 If you have cervical spondylosis, your neck may ache, hurt or feel stiff.
-Healthcare providers can’t cure cervical spondylosis, but they can keep it from getting worse.
+There’s no cure.
+But treatments can keep it from getting worse.

 You can have cervical spondylosis without symptoms.
 If you do have symptoms, they may include: